lucapette/lucapette.github.com/_posts/2012-01-30-vim-for-rails-developers-browse-ruby-rspec-and-rails-docs-quickly.markdown

 title: 'Vim for Rails developers: browse Ruby, RSpec and Rails docs quickly'
 description: 'Install vim-ruby-doc and vim-jquery-doc for better API docs browsing'
 keywords: vim, ruby, rails, rspec, jquery, API doc, apidock.com
+category: vim
 layout: articles
 ---
 In this post I just want to bring to your attention a little plugin I extracted from my [vimfiles](http://github.com/lucapette/vimfiles).
 We all need to read some API docs during our work day.
 And I dislike a lot the idea of opening the browser, going to a website, typing something in (very often just a single word) and waiting for the result.
 So I started to search for something better and I found [apidock.vim](https://github.com/mileszs/apidock.vim) that does a good job.
 I wrote something very similar to the plugin for my vimfiles because the plugin itself didn't fit my needs very well.

 Well, I was quite happy with the result.
 Finally I got something I liked about doc browsing and Vim.
 I just had to type a particular mapping and voilà